jelkner/pythonds/_sources/Graphs/BuildingtheWordLadderGraph.rst

                         g.add_edge(word1, word2)
         return g

 Since this is our first real-world graph problem, you might be wondering how sparse is the graph?
+We will use
+`vocabulary.txt <../_static/resources/vocabulary.txt>`__, a list of 5,110
-The list of four-letter words we have for this problem is 5,110 words long.
+four-letter words for this problem.
 If we were to use an adjacency matrix, the matrix would have 5,110 \* 5,110 = 26,112,100 cells.
 The graph constructed by the ``build_graph`` function has exactly 53,286 edges, so the matrix would have only 0.20% of the cells filled!
 That is a very sparse matrix indeed.